d2l-ai/d2l-en/chapter_computational-performance/multiple-gpus-concise.md

 # Concise Implementation for Multiple GPUs
 :label:`sec_multi_gpu_concise`

 Implementing parallelism from scratch for every new model is no fun.
 Moreover, there is significant benefit in optimizing synchronization tools for high performance.
-In the following we will show how to do this using Gluon.
+In the following we will show how to do this using high-level APIs of deep learning frameworks.
 The math and the algorithms are the same as in :numref:`sec_multi_gpu`.
-As before we begin by importing the required modules (quite unsurprisingly you will need at least two GPUs to run this notebook).
+Quite unsurprisingly you will need at least two GPUs to run code of this section.

 ```{.python .input}
 from d2l import mxnet as d2l